Bharat9848/algopractice/src/main/resources/Array.md

 6. Two pointer technique: one pointer can be loop index and other index can be invariant/guard index left of which is an invariant is maintained e.g. find pivot, remove duplicates(problem 26).
 7. Shuffling algorithm: The Fisher-Yates algorithm is remarkably similar to the brute force solution.
 On each iteration of the algorithm, we generate a random integer between the current index and the last index of the array.
 Then, we swap the elements at the current index and the chosen index - this simulates drawing (and removing) the element from the hat, as the next range from which we select a random index will not include the most recently processed one.
 One small, yet important detail is that it is possible to swap an element with itself - otherwise, some array permutations would be more likely than others.
 To see this illustrated more clearly, consider the animation below:

+### Binary Search
 8. In Binary search always run a case of two element in your mind. try finding out first, last, missing number lie in middle, missing number less than first and missing number greater than last.
+If duplicate constraint is not mentioned explicitly then try to cover duplicate scenario

+### Sliding window
+1. If sliding window problem consist of String then use int[26] instead of hashmap for frequency map.
+Also preprocess the window work that means alongwith collecting and removing character from the window, use additional variables(means ask of the problem ) which contain the result of the problem in current window scenario.
+Then incremently remove leftmost character of the current window and add the next non-window character in rightmost part, plus try to manipulate additional variable character by character.
+2. Sometimes you just need to maintain the pointers to left and right position no need to maintain the sliding window map.